 When it’s time to hit the road, can you feline tag along for the adventure?
 Of course, your cat can join you for a wild ride!
 You just have to make the proper accommodations to ensure your kitty stays comfortable, safe, and stress-free.

 Traveling with your cat can be quite a fulfilling experience.
 You just need to cover all your bases first.
-If you want a few tips given by cat owners everywhere, we rounded up ten of the most-needed bits of info you should have.
+Help your cat associate leaving their home with fun and positive experiences.
+A great tool is to use positive reinforcement.
+If you want a few tips given by cat owners everywhere, we rounded up 10 of the most-needed bits of info you should have.

 1. Have a Proper Cat Carrier for Your Cat